ledgetech/lua-resty-http/README.md

       end

       ngx.say(res.body)

     ';
   }

-  location /generic {
+  location /genericinterface {
     content_by_lua '

       local http = require "resty.http"
       local httpc = http.new()

       -- The generic form gives us more control.
-We must connect manually... httpc:set_timeout(500)
+We must connect manually. httpc:set_timeout(500)
       httpc:connect("127.0.0.1", 80)

-      -- And request using a path, rather than a full URI... local res, err = httpc:request{
+      -- And request using a path, rather than a full URI. local res, err = httpc:request{
           path = "/helloworld",
           headers = {
               ["Host"] = "example.com",
           },
       }

-      -- Or stream the request body in local client_body_reader, err = httpc:get_client_body_reader()
+      -- Now we can use the body_reader iterator, to stream the body according to our desired chunk size. local reader = res.body_reader
-      if not client_body_reader then
-          if err == "chunked request bodies not supported yet" then ngx.status = 411
-              ngx.say("411 Length Required")
-              ngx.exit(ngx.status)
-          end
-      end

-      local res, err = httpc:request{
-          path = "/helloworld",
-          body = client_body_reader,
-          headers = {
-              ["Host"] = "example.com",
-          },
-      }

-      if not res then
-          ngx.log(ngx.ERR, err)
-          ngx.exit(500)
-      end

-      ngx.say(res.status)

-      for k,v in pairs(res.headers) do
-          --
-      end

-      -- METHOD 1.
-      -- At this point, the body has not been read.
-You can read it in one go -- if you like...
-      local body = res:read_body()

-      -- METHOD 2.
-      -- Or, stream the body using an iterator, for predictable memory usage -- in Lua land.
-      local reader = res.body_reader

       repeat